Logo Logo

 Öğrenme Çıktısı (Kazanımlar)

-Pupils can select and use the target vocabulary of the current content about “family life with family members and family members’ physical appearances and physical features” accurately, authentically, spontaneously, and naturally and use it appropriately and effectively when communicating with others.
+Pupils can select and use the target vocabulary of the current content about “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” accurately, authentically, spontaneously, and naturally and use it appropriately and effectively when communicating with others.

-Pupils can select and use the language including target grammatical elements of the current content about “family life with family members and family members’ physical appearances and physical features” accurately, authentically, spontaneously, and naturally and use it appropriately and effectively when communicating with others.
+Pupils can select and use the language including target grammatical elements of the current content about “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” accurately, authentically, spontaneously, and naturally and use it appropriately and effectively when communicating with others.

 Süre Bileşenleri